roots/bud/docs/config.md

 bud.projectPath(__dirname).srcPath('resources')
 ```

 First, we set the paths of important project directories.
-Bud includes a few
-functions to help locate your assets.
+We
+actually skippd this step because our example paths align with the
+Bud defaults (`src`, `dist`, relative to the `process.cwd()`)

 - [bud.projectPath](config-projectPath.md) indicates the root path of the project.
-  Since our config file is already in the project root, we don't need to
-  explicitly set this.
-However, if you are running the config outside the project
-  root, you will need to make this explicit.
+  Since our config file is already in the project root, we don't need to explicitly set this.
+However, if you are running the config outside the project root, you will need to make this explicit.

 - [bud.srcPath](config-srcPath.md) indicates where the project source files are
   located.